alanwmy00/FacialEmotionRecog/README.md

 \end{array}\right) \in \mathbb{R}^{7 \times 7}
 $$

-If we want to detect the feature dignonal, we can represent the feature with a 3 \* 3 identity matrix, called convolution kernel:
+If we want to detect the feature dignonal, we can represent the feature with a 3 $\times$ 3 identity matrix, called convolution kernel:

 $$